 "Right now the West Coast is all red," NRCS hydrologist Tom Perkins said in a news release.
 "Early indications are it will be very dry in the western part of the West, but wetter as you travel east.”
 A normal water supply is seen east of the Divide.

 "But that could all change by the end of the season,” Perkins continued.
 “This early in the season – who knows?
 It always changes.”

-A from the National Oceanic and Atmospheric Administration's (NOAA) Climate Prediction Center is calling for a milder and somewhat drier than normal winter for much of the West.
+A seasonal forecast from the National Oceanic and Atmospheric Administration's (NOAA) Climate Prediction Center is calling for a milder and somewhat drier than normal winter for much of the West.

 According to NRCS meteorologist Jan Curtis there is a very small chance for normal precipitation on the West Coast.

 "The North Cascades in Washington might have a normal year, but Oregon and California are unlikely to have normal precipitation," Curtis said.